COMP122/comp122-s22/administrative/notes_01_27.md

   1. Initial Git Setup and version control:
      - all the class-material
      - git hub accounts and ssh keys
-  1. mechanics of updating and publishing our homework
+  1. mechanics of updating and pub lishing our homework
   1. Introduction to the CLI
   1. Syllabus review
   1. Mars-mips